mbhaskar1/mbhaskar1.github.io/_posts/2021-06-17-learning-simulation-based-games-p1.markdown

 ### Prerequisites
 - A basic understanding of Game Theory concepts (Normal-form games, pure and mixed strategy sets, regret, Nash equilibriums, ϵ-Nash equilibriums, etc.)
-- Solid grasp of introductory probability / statistics
+- Solid grasp of introductory probability / statistics and introductory calculus
 - Familiarity with the notation used in this paper (Read section 2.1)

 With that out of the way, let's get into the paper!